Knowledge Base

 Authoritative Resources & Australian Compliance Guidance

-For further reading on extended detection and response, security platform convergence, and Australian cybersecurity standards, refer to these trusted sources:
+For further reading on extended detection and response, security platform convergence, and Australian cybersecurity standards:

 • ASD Essential Eight Maturity Model — The Australian Signals Directorate's mitigation strategies; XDR platforms help achieve application control, patch management monitoring, and multi-factor authentication enforcement across unified telemetry.